-For the fiscal year ended September 30, 2004
+For the fiscal year end led September 30, 2004

-Delaware
+DR .

+$\ \square$ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OI F THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from nto

+Commission file number: 000-32453

+INERO GY, L.P.

+t as specified in its charter)

-(State or other jurisdiction of incorporation or organization)
+Delaware (State or other jurisdiction of incorporation or organization) 43-1918951 (I.R.S.

-(I.R.S.
 Employer Identification No.)

-Two Brush Creek Boulevard, Suite 200, Kansas City, Missouri 64112

-(Address of principal executive offices) (Zip Code)
+Two Brush Creek Boulevard, Suite 200, Kansas City, Missouri (Address of principal executive offices) 64112 (Zip Code)

-(Exact name of registrant as specified in its charter)

-(Registrant's telephone number including area code)
+142-8181 umber including area code)

 SECURITIES REGISTERED PURSUANT TO SECTION 12(b) OF THE ACT:

+Title of Each Class Name of Each Exchange on Which Registered

+None N/A

 SECURITIES REGISTERED PURSUANT TO SECTION 12(g) OF THE ACT:

-Common Units representing limited partnership interests (Title of Class)
+g limited partnership interests of Class)

 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$
+Yes \boxtimes No \square

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. ⊠

 Indicate by check mark whether the registrant is an accelerated filer (as defined in Rule 12b-2 of the Act).
-Yes 🗵 No 🗆
+Yes \boxtimes No \square